panchi64/auto-ytdlp/README.md

 3. Verify your URLs are valid and accessible
 4. Make sure you have write permissions in the download directory

 If you get the "auto-ytdlp-[version]-macos not opened" message on Apple devices.
-Use the following command to remove it from the quarantine:
+Use the following command to remove it from quarantine:
 ```
 xattr -dr com.apple.quarantine <path to file>/auto-ytdlp-[version]-macos
 ```